 The RTO will issue you with a white card once you have successfully completed the training.

 Keep a note of your RTO's details and a copy of your white card in your records.
-You may need this information in case you require a replacement card or to update your details.
+You will need this information if you require a replacement card or to update your details.

 Obtaining a replacement card

-White cards are issued by the Registered Training Organisation who conducted your white card training not by SafeWork SA.
+SafeWork SA does not issue replacement white cards.
+White cards are issued by the Registered Training Organisation who originally conducted your white card training.

-SafeWork SA are unable to reissue white cards, nor do we hold information regarding individual white cards such as card numbers, your training provider or your training history.
+SafeWork SA does not hold information regarding individual white cards such as card numbers, your training provider or your training history.

 If you need a new card or to change your details, you must contact the RTO where you completed your induction training.